 No one would rent to us!!

-Whenever they would talk to us about our situation, IF they could get past our two dogs and a cat (we downsized our animals considerably to help with moving), the conversations always ended once they found out we had 11 children living at home with us.
+Whenever they would talk to us about our situation, IF they could get past our two dogs and a cat (we downsized our animals considerably to help with moving), the conversations always ended once they found out we had 11 children (plus we were expecting!) living at home with us.

 So we needed to get creative.